Collection

 Accessing the collection

-The majority of the Grainger Museum Collection is accessible online through the Collections search, and digital research services can be provided on request.
+The majority of the Grainger Museum Collection is available online, and digital research services can be provided on request.
 The collection is also available for research access in the Museum’s research room by prior arrangement.
+For all access requests, please submit an enquiry via the Access Request Form.

 Collection Areas & Archive

-Alongside the vast collection of music manuscripts and published scores – the museum also houses a significant repository for over 250 rare and experimental musical instruments and technology.
+Alongside a vast collection of music manuscripts and published scores, the museum also houses a significant repository for over 250 rare and experimental musical instruments and technology

 Loans